ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 ## ibmcloud ac init
 {: #ac-ibmcloud-ac-init}

-Before proceeding with initializing the CLI plug-in make sure that you have selected the API Endpoint, region in your ibmcloud account.
+Before proceeding with initializing the CLI plug-in make sure that you have selected the correct API Endpoint, region & account in your ibmcloud CLI.
 {: note}

 Initialize the cli plug-in by using the following command: